La

 In fact, the points awarded in the Sprint Race are reduced and distributed only to the top eight finishers.
 This reduced scoring system still incentivizes drivers to give their best, but without unduly affecting the overall championship result.
 The scoring structure is designed to balance the importance of the Sprint Race with that of the main race, keeping the latter as the highlight of the weekend.

 One of the most obvious differences between the Sprint Race and the main race is the duration.
 While the Sprint Race usually lasts only 15-20 minutes, the main race can extend to 45 minutes or more.
-This completely changes the drivers’ approach: in the Sprint Race, the emphasis is on immediate speed and the ability to maintain a high pace from start to finish, while in the main race, more careful management of resources is required.
+This completely changes the drivers’ approach: in the Sprint Race, the emphasis is on immediate speed and the ability to maintain a high pace from start to finish, aggressiveness from the first meters characterizes this format unlike the main race where more careful management of resources is required.

 Another significant difference is the scoring system.
 The Sprint Race awards points only to the top eight finishers, with a reduced scoring scale compared to the main race, which awards points to the top 15 riders.
 This means that, while important, the Sprint Race does not carry the same weight in determining the championship standings, making the main race still the decisive event of the weekend.